 from Performing Game Sound: The American Symphony Orchestra and Video Game Music, by J. Aaron Hardwick

-Click the picture above to access the full article
+• Click the picture above to the full recording on the BR Klassik Label

 Featured in the North Carolina Music Educator’s Association Journal (Summer 2022)